belcurv/fcc/virtualbox_setup.md

 ## GUEST ADDITIONS

 Guest Additions allow dynamic guess OS window resizing.
 You need to install guest additions to resize or fullscreen your VM.

-sudo apt-get install virtualbox-guest-dkms

-Instead, you can install guest additions directly from VirtualBox:
+You install guest additions directly from VirtualBox:

 1. start your VM and log into Xubuntu/Ubuntu